lfoswald/lfoswald.github.io/_pages/cv.md

 ### Teaching Assistant, University of Kassel, Department of Psychology (2014-2016)
 Teaching groups of 30-40 undergraduate students, I deepened the topics presented in the Quantitative Methods I and II lectures.

-Research Assistant 2014-2016 University of Kassel, department of Psychology, Psychology of Memory Within a project on false memories, I tested individuals in the laboratory.
+### Research Assistant, University of Kassel, department of Psychology, Psychology of Memory (2014-2016)
+Within a project on false memories, I tested individuals in the laboratory.

 PUBLICATIONS